 -- who find themselves floundering during the non-boom, poker plateau.

-burned out eventually or settled into being recreational players who don't play for large sums of money.
-These days, far less new players are
+but most either burned out eventually or settled into being recreational players who don't play for large sums of money.
+These days, far less new players

 mediocre players trying to make significant money are faced with more peer players.
 These peers are not "good" players by any means, but